jimmygranadino/badgerdodger/README.md

             * innerText message of caught in air/game over
         * Jumping a cookie doesn't get acquired
         * Movement on screen to indicate a jump has occurred
-* Insert new collision object after 30 seconds
+* Insert new collision object after 15 seconds
     1. Hawk sprites that dart across the screen at an angle/diagonally
-    2. Hawk collision causes 2 damage points
+        * Hawk collision causes 2 damage points
-    3. Randomize where a hawk will dart across the screen
+        * Randomize where a hawk will dart across the screen
+    2. Pitfalls
+        * Falling into a pit causes 3 damage points
 * Repeating movement of lion within a specified direction
 * Fade to a dark cave background image when pitfall lose condition triggered
 * Include attack for badger